MatthijsKamstra/haxejs/haxejs/copy_paste.md

 new Date ()
 ```

-So use this in Haxe
+So use this in Haxe, this will return the current date.

 ```haxe
 Date.now();